DoctorKhan/votex/ethical-governance-framework.md

 ### 2. Fairness and Non-discrimination

-**Principle:** The system must be designed to treat all community members fairly and avoid perpetuating or amplifying biases.
+**Principle:** The system must be designed to treat all community members fairly reducing biases whenever possible

 **Implementation:**
 - Representative training data for all AI components